 Besides comparing the energetics, the differences in the dynamics can be analyzed in terms of the spin dependent shift of the ISCO location; see Appendix~\ref{sec:ISCO_nonspinning} for a reminder on the notion of the ISCO for a {\it nonspinning} particle.
 We report in Tab~\ref{tab:ISCOs_x} the values of $x_{\rm ISCO}$ for the different dynamical prescriptions and the different approximations: the MP with the T SSC, the P SSC and the OKS SSC, and the Hamiltonian dynamics, either in form of the analytic linear-in-spin expression Eq~\eqref{eq:xISCO}, or in the full numerical solution of Eqs~\eqref{eq:ISCOs_spinningparticle_Hamiltonian}.
 Additionally, we include the quadrupolar result as derived by Bini, Faye and Geralico in~\cite{Bini:2015zya} (BFG hereafter).
 We stress that, for the OKS SSC, ISCOs could not be found at spins $\sigma\gtrsim 0.52$.
 Similarly the ISCO frequency diverges for the P SSC at spins $\sigma\gtrsim 0.94$.
 Among the considered MP options, only the T SSC gives well defined ISCOs for every $\sigma\in[-1,+1]$ (and, in fact, even beyond that interval).

-Browsing through Tab~\ref{tab:ISCOs_x}, one observes that the T and the P SSC behave similarly; the ISCO values for the frequency parameter agree in all cases in the first two signficant digits, except for the highest spin value $\sigma=0.9$.
+Browsing through Tab~\ref{tab:ISCOs_x}, one observes that the T and the P SSC behave similarly; the ISCO values for the frequency parameter agree in all cases in the first two significant digits, except for the highest spin value $\sigma=0.9$.
 A bit worse of an agreement is seen between the numerical Hamiltonian approach (HamNum) and the linear in sigma analytic formula (HamAna).
-While the ISCO frequencies also share the same first two significant digits for small spins $\sigma \leq 0.3$ they deviate the stronger the larger is the spin magnitude.
-This consistency between the T and the P SSC on the one hand and HamNum and HamAna on the other hand became already apparent in the analysis of the energetics made in the previous section and is confirmed here.
+While the ISCO frequencies also share the same first two significant digits for small spins $|\sigma| \leq 0.3$ they deviate the stronger the larger is the spin magnitude.
+These consistencies between the T and the P SSC on the one hand and HamNum and HamAna on the other hand became already apparent in the analysis of the energetics made in the previous section and are confirmed here.
 Surprisingly, we also observe strong agreement (2 digits) between $x_{\rm{ISCO}}^{\rm HamNum}$ and $x_{\rm{ISCO}}^{\rm BFG}$, i.e.\ the quadrupolar result of~\cite{Bini:2015zya}.
-This result suggest that the Hamiltonian implicitly models higher order spin terms connected to the spin-induced quadrupole of the body.
+This result suggests that the Hamiltonian implicitly models higher order spin terms connected to the spin-induced quadrupole of the body.

 Table~\ref{tab:ISCOs_x} is complemented by Fig~\ref{fig:xISCO_shift}, which shows in the top panel the ISCO shift